ryhorowitz/minyan-app/README.md

     EMAIL_SMTP_AUTHENTICATION=plain
     EMAIL_USERNAME=**********@gmail.com #google email you will be sending from.
 ```
-If you need help getting a Google App password see this link (https://support.google.com/accounts/answer/185833?hl=en)
+If you need help getting a Google App password see this [link](https://support.google.com/accounts/answer/185833?hl=en).

+In the dev/congif/development.rb
 ## Run it!

 You can use the following commands to run the application: